About the museum

 The museum building is the oldest domestic building in Amersham, part of a Tudor hall house.
 There is a wonderful garden full of herbs and plants with medicinal and culinary properties.

 The ground floor of the museum is fully accessible to those in wheel-chairs.
 Access to the first floor is limited, but information on exhibits is provided on the ground floor.
 A ramp is available to help with access to our garden.
-The on-site toilet facilities are not wheelchair accessible, however there are accessible toilets within old Amersham.
+The on-site toilet facilities are wheelchair accessible, and include a baby-changing area for parents.
 The museum has low doorways and beams throughout.
 Further information can be found in the museum’s Access Statement.